Originally posted 2017-10-29 15:07:12.

-I realised that not only was Blanchard right, but that this phenomenon was global and, even more, had always been recorded.
-There are two types of Male to Feminine transsexualism.
-And they are not in any way related or even remotely alike.
+I realised that not only was Blanchard right, but that his Typology applied globally and had always been recorded.
+There are two types of Male to Feminine trans and they are not in any way related or even remotely alike.

 AGPs are attracted, through a variety of mechanisms, to the idea of themselves as women.
 This is a form of auto-eroticism dependent on what Blanchard called an ‘Erotic Target Location Error’.
 They invent a pseudo-feminine second character who becomes the object of their erotic desire.
 This, in the right circumstances, can take over the host, causing him to believe that he is ‘actually female’ — since the second personality was invented as a pseudo-woman.

 ‘Early’ and ‘late’ onset

 In SE Asia, non-homosexual transsexuals, or AGPs, tend to transition in their teens after puberty, whereas HSTS will have been displaying Sex Non-Conformity (SNC)* long before puberty, usually beginning around three or four years and ‘going public’ around five or six.
 In Luzon in the Philippines, these are called ‘Late Bloomers’ and ‘Batang Baklas’ respectively; other areas have different terms with similar meanings.

 Thus the groups conform to the APA’s classification of ‘early’ and ‘late’ onset.
 This is valid in the case of HSTS but many people, wrongly, assume that ‘late’ means middle age, as was typical of Blanchard’s AGP sample.
 But the APA is clear: ‘late’, here, means ‘at puberty or later’ while ‘early’ means ‘at 2-4 years age’.

 So the two types, which do conform to Blanchard, are present.
 They are also present in India and South America and this explains the expressions I was aware of there.